+Prerequisite: matriculation in graduate program or permission of instructor 1 credit each, fall and spring terms MCB 699 Dissertation Research on Campus Prerequisite: Must be advanced to candidacy (G5).
+Major portion of research must take place on SBU campus, at Cold Spring Harbor, or at the Brookhaven National Lab.
 Prerequisite: matriculation in graduate program or permission of instructor.
-1 credit each, fall and spring terms MCB 699 Dissertation Research on Campus Prerequisite: must be advanced to candidacy (G5).
-Major portion of research must take place on Stony Brook campus, at Cold Spring Harbor, or at the Brookhaven National Lab.
-Prerequisite: matriculation in graduate program or permission of instructor.
-1-6 credits, fall, spring, and summer terms, S/U grading May be repeated for credit.
-Summer Research MCB 800 Prerequisite: matriculation in graduate program or permission of instructor.
-0 credits, S/U grading BSB 509, 510 Experimental Biochemistry and Structural Biology An introduction to modern biochemical research techniques.
+1 - 12 credits, fall, spring, and summer, S/U grading, may be repeated for credit MCB 800 Summer Research Prerequisite: matriculation in graduate program or permission of instructor 0 credits, S/U grading BSB 509, 510 Experimental Biochemistry and Structural Biology An introduction to modern biochemical research techniques.
 The student spends a half-semester in the laboratory of each of four different members of the faculty.
 In each laboratory, the student participates in some aspect of the research being pursued by the faculty member.
-1-6 credits, fall and spring terms, ABCF grading May be repeated for credit.
-Introduction to Structural Biology BSB 512 Theoretical principles and experimental methods used in the study of proteins and nucleic acids.
-Lectures and laboratory demonstrations will cover optical spectroscopy, NMR spectroscopy and x-ray diffraction.
-2 credits, spring term, ABCF grading May be repeated for credit.
-BSB 515 Computational Methods in Biochemistry and Structural Biology Computational methods used in sequence searching and analysis, bioinformatics, graphical analysis of proteins, and nucleic acids.
-Prerequisite: this class is restricted to first year BSB, HBM and HBH Ph.D. students and second year MCB Ph.D students.
-Exceptions require approval from the course instructor.
-1 credit, fall term, S/U grading BSB 517 Membrane Biochemistry Examines the molecular architecture of membranes; the organization, function and assembly of lipids and proteins in biological membranes.
-Prerequisites undergraduate biochemistry.
-1 credit, fall term, ABCF grading May be repeated for credit.

-BSB 531, 532 Journal Club in Biochemistry and Structural Biology Provides students with a forum for acquiring skills involved in the critical analysis and presentation of scientific data by active participation in seminars of major topics in structural biology and biochemistry, and critical discussion of selected topics with presentation of papers from the literature.
-Prerequisitesmust be registered in the BSB Program.
-1 credit, fall and spring terms, ABCF grading May be repeated for credit.
-BSB 580 Advanced Structural Biology Advanced topics in NMR spectroscopy and structural biology.
-Prerequisites:introduction to Structural Biology (BSB 512) or Physical Biochemistry (MCB 512).
-2 credits, spring term, ABCF grading May be repeated for credit BSB 581 Teaching Honors Selected students whose performance in the basic required courses for the graduate program is in the top 10 percent conduct tutorials for first-year graduate students in the program and other students taking graduate courses for credit.
+1 - 6 credits, fall and spring, ABCF grading, may be repeated for credit BSB 515 Computational Methods in Biochemistry and Structural Biology Computational methods used in sequence searching and analysis, bioinformatics, graphical analysis of proteins, and nucleic acids.
+Prerequisite: this class is restricted to first-year BSB, HBM and HBH Ph.D., students and second-year MCB Ph.D. students.
+Exceptions require approval from the course instructor 1 credit, fall, S/U grading BSB 517 Membrane Biochemistry Examines the molecular architecture of membranes; the organization, function and assembly of lipids and proteins in biological membranes.
+Prerequisites: undergraduate biochemistry $1\ credit, fall,\ ABCF\ grading,\ may\ be\ repeated\ for\ credit$ BSB 531, 532 Journal Club in Biochemistry and Structural Biology Provides students with a forum for acquiring skills involved in the critical analysis and presentation of scientific data by active participation in seminars of major topics in structural biology and biochemistry, and critical discussion of selected topics with presentation of papers from the literature.
+Prerequisites: must be registered in the BSB Program 1 credit, fall and spring, ABCF grading, may be repeated for credit BSB 580 Advanced Structural Biology Advanced topics in NMR spectroscopy and structural biology Prerequisites: Physical Biochemistry (MCB 512) 2 credits, spring, ABCF grading, may be repeated for credit BSB 581 Teaching Honors Selected students whose performance in the basic required courses for the graduate program is in the top 10 percent conduct tutorials for first-year graduate students in the program and other students taking graduate courses for credit.
 The tutors are supervised and graded by faculty of the graduate program.
 Successful completion of this course makes students eligible to receive "Honors in Teaching" on their transcripts.
-1 credit, fall and spring terms, S/U grading May be repeated for credit.

-BSB 599 Research Original investigation undertaken with the supervision of a faculty member.
-1-12 credits, fall and spring terms, SJU grading May be repeated for credit.
-BSB 601,602 Colloquium in Biochemistry and Structural Biology Aweekly series of talks and discussions by visiting scientists covering current research and thinking in various aspects of structural biology and biochemistry.
-Prerequisitesmust be registered in the BSB Program.
-1 credit, fall and spring terms, SAU grading May be repeated for credit.
-BSB 603, 604 Student Seminars in Biochemistry and Structural Biology Seminars given by graduate students on the progress of their own thesis research.
+1 credit, fall and spring, S/U grading, may be repeated for credit BSB 599 Research Original investigation undertaken with the supervision of a faculty member. $\it 1$ - $\it 12$ credits, fall and spring, S/U grading, may be repeated for credit BSB 601, 602 Colloquium in Biochemistry and Structural Biology A weekly series of talks and discussions by visiting scientists covering current research and thinking in various aspects of structural biology and biochemistry.
+Prerequisite: must be registered in the BSB Program 1 credit, fall and spring, S/U grading, may be repeated for credit BSB 603, 604 Student Seminars in Biochemistry and Structural Biology Seminars given by graduate students on the progress of their own thesis research.
 Required of all students every semester in which they are registered in the Graduate Program in Biochemistry and Structural Biology.
 Attendance is mandatory.
-Visitors are welcomed.
-Prerequisitesmust be registered in the BSB Program.
-1 credit, fall and spring, S/U grading Visitors are welcome BSB 699 Dissertation Research on Campus Original investigations undertaken as part of the Ph.D. program under supervision of a research committee.
-Prerequisiteadvancement to candidacy (G5).
-Major portion of research must take place on Stony Brook campus, or at the Brookhaven National Laboratory.
-1-6 credits, fall, spring, and summer terms, SAU grading May be repeated for credit.
-BSB800Summer Research0 credits, SAU gradingMay be repeated for credit.
+Visitors are welcome.
+Prerequisite: must be registered in the BSB Program.